Iridar/WOTCIridarManualLoadoutManager/WOTCIridarManualLoadoutManager/ReadMe.txt

 - special handle grenade pocket to allow equipping the grenade into utility slot, if one is available

 Squad item list:
- taking the soldier skill panel into account automatically when I get back.
+ taking the soldier skill panel into account automatically
 - max. height and scrolling.

 localization pass